EnAccess/AirLink-docs/docs/index.md

 ### Making Devices compatible with AirLink

 If the devices that will serve the data you need to collect have Bluetooth® enabled, then compatibility takes four simple steps focused on Advertisement and Data format, and optionally on authentication.
-Please discuss these with the device manufacturer:
+Please discuss these with the device manufacturer, and ensure that they get the devices declared with the Bluetooth® SIG:

 1. Customize the Advertisement packet to match AirLink spec, as mentioned in the [AirLink Devices](AirLink%20Devices.md) page.
 2. Group similar properties e.g. tempC, maxTemp.
 Create a [CBOR array](https://cbor.me) with these properties.
 These will be transferred once the app connects to the device